PennyLaneAI/pennylane/doc/research.rst

   [Placeholder for PennyLane paper]

-We are always open for collaboration, and can be contacted at research@xanadu.ai.
+We are always open for collaboration; you can contact us at research@xanadu.ai.

 Support
 -------